-But before Canterbury we were still in the Otago highland and there were the two magic lakes: Lake Pukaki and Lake Tekapo.
-I could take hundreds of photos on these lakes – and I really did.
-This is just a sample of my photos and the post on the Mount Cook to Christchurch drive includes another sample.
+However, before the green hills we were still in the Otago highlands and there were the two magic lakes Lake Pukaki and Lake Tekapo.
+These two lakes deserve hundreds of photos – which we really took, from all angles.
+Here is a sample of our photos and the separate post about this drive contains another sample.

 Lake Tekapo has the famous Church of the Good Shepherd on the lake’s edge and there are also hot springs located next to the local holiday park.